davidolorundare/tempus_de_challenge/README.md

 4. Run the command `make test` ; this runs all the unit and integration tests for the project and ensures they are passing.

+5. Open the DAG definition files of the two pipelines and replace `env.NEWS_API_KEY` in the line `API_KEY = env.NEWS_API_KEY` in those files with your own generated News API Key.

-5. Run the command `make run` ; this starts up Docker, reads in the Dockerfile, and configures Airflow to begin running.
+6. Run the command `make run` ; this starts up Docker, reads in the Dockerfile, and configures Airflow to begin running.
 	- After a few seconds, Airflow's webserver starts up and the User interface and Admin Console becomes accessible.
 Open a web browser a navigate to http://localhost:9090 to access the Console.
 	- The two data pipelines "tempus_challenge_dag" and "tempus_bonus_challenge_dag" will have been loaded and are visible.
 	- The pipeline are preconfigured to run already, 1hour apart.
 Their respective logs can be viewed from their [Task Instance Context Menus](https://airflow.readthedocs.io/en/latest/ui.html#task-instance-context-menu)